DavidAStevenson/akka-quickstart-scala.g8/docs/src/main/paradox/define-actors.md

 is one common trait that all messages that the actor can handle `extends`.

-On the last line we see the `HelloWorld` Actor send a message to another Actor, which is done using the `!` operator (pronounced “bang” or “tell”).
+On the last line we see the `Greeter` Actor send a message to another Actor, which is done using the `!` operator (pronounced “bang” or “tell”).
 It is an asynchronous operation that doesn't block the caller's thread.